 The clinical instructor will assign an achievement level for the specific task or skill based on the descriptors for each checklist.
-For a more detailed description see the specific level of achievement descriptors included with the competency checklists.
+The level of expected achievement is highlighted.

 If by the end of the rotation, a student fails to meet the level of expected achievement the appropriate faculty member and the clinical coordinator or clinical instructor will determine the next appropriate action.